List of California wildfires

 About 75% of California's 20 most destructive wildfires—measured in terms of structures burned—have occurred since 2015.

 Santa Ana winds in California expand fires and spread smoke over hundreds of miles, as in this October 2007 satellite image.

 The Rim Fire consumed more than 250,000 acres (100,000 ha) of forest near Yosemite National Park, in 2013.

 This is a partial and incomplete list of wildfires in the US state of California.
-California has dry, windy, and often hot weather conditions from spring through late autumn that can produce moderate to severe wildfires.
-Pre-1800, when the area was much more forested and the ecology much more resilient, 4.4-11.9 million acres (1.8-4.8 million hectares) of forest and shrubland burned annually.
-California land area totals 99,813,760 or roughly 100 million acres, so since 2000, the area that burned annually has ranged between 90,000 acres, or 0.09%, and 1,590,000 acres, or 1.59% of the total land of California.
-During the 2020 wildfire season alone, over 8,100 fires contributed to the burning of nearly 4.5 million acres of land.
+California often has dry, windy, and hot weather from spring through late autumn, which can foment moderate to severe wildfires.
+Pre-1800, when the state was more forested and its ecology more resilient, 4.4–11.9 million acres (1.8–4.8 million hectares) of forest and scrubland burned annually.
+California’s land area totals 99.8 million acres, and since 2000, annual burned area has ranged between 90,000 acres and 4,397,809 acres, or 0.09% to 4.4% of California's total land area.